sakasikai/blm-mll/source/CommandLineTools.md

 #### Synopsis

-“BioSeq-BLM_Seq_mll.py” is an executive Python script used for achieving the one-stop multi-label learning function at sequence level.
+“BioSeq-BLM_Seq_mll.py” is an executable Python script used for one-stop multi-label learning flow at sequence level.